krisives/csgo-scavenge/README.md

   starting with `p_` such as `p_littlehut`.
 By default it can spawn anywhere within the bounds.

-* Add `constraint_group` to any entity to assign it to a constraint group.
-For example, a team of counter terrorists can be assigned to a group called `cts`.

-* To force something to spawn a distance away from other entities use the `constraint_distance` key/value pair.
-The value is a space-separated list of group names followed by the distance.
+* To force an entity to spawn some distance away from another use add a key to that entity named `scv_constraint`.
+The value should be the distance followed by the name of the entity (separated by spaces, with no quotes)